 He will be programme leader in Television Production (BA Hons) from 2014.

-Dr Paul Kerr's research interests include British and American Television, documentary, drama documentary, 'quality' television, independent production (in both fim and television), film and television authorship, (auto)biographical filmmaking, Hollywood and world/international art cinema.
+Dr Paul Kerr's research interests include British and American Television, documentary, drama documentary, 'quality' television, independent production (in both film and television), film and television authorship, and (auto)biographical filmmaking, Hollywood and world/international art cinema.
 He is particularly interested in both arts and history documentary-making.
 He is also interested in the relationship between generic and narrative forms and industrial modes of production in both film and television.
 Doctoral students are welcome in any of the above or connected areas.

 Kerr, Paul (2020) A forgotten episode in the history of Hollywood cinema, television and seriality: the case of the Mirisch Company.
 In: Exploring Seriality on Screen: Audiovisual Narratives in Film and Television.
 Hudelet, Ariane and Crémieux, Anne , eds.
 Routledge, London and New York, pp. 79-102.
 ISBN 9780367491482